 2.1 Male gaze theory

 Stated baldly, it’s hard to see why anyone cares about male gaze theory.
 The idea is as follows: men like to look at women; womanly beauty is defined in terms of what men like to look at; the idea that womanly bodies are inherently more beautiful than manly bodies is a consequence of the fact that, until very recently, men dominated the marketplace of ideas.
-Now, this rests on a number of extremely questionable assumptions (as I have discussed in my piece The Gendered Gaze), but if we set definitional worries aside for one moment, the actual thesis as stated here is trivial beyond belief.
+Now, this rests on a number of extremely questionable assumptions, but if we set definitional worries aside for one moment, the actual thesis as stated here is trivial beyond belief.

 It begins to get more interesting when we see what Laura Mulvey (who came up with the idea) does with it next.
 She says that ‘gaze’ as defined has the effect of objectifying that which is gazed upon.
 So when I gaze, awestruck, at (say) Carole Lombard, I am not actually thinking about Carole Lombard, but am turning her into a depersonalised body.
 Well, I think that’s questionable, but it’s not too contentious as assertions go.
 Unlike what comes next.
 Mulvey then says that only men are capable of expressing gaze, therefore women cannot objectify men, therefore gaze establishes a power relationship, because men make women into objects, but women cannot reciprocate.